-The main purpose is to promote a grassroot movement for Peace and Communal Harmony in the region comprised of seven states of the Indian Union of states.
+The main purpose is to promote a grassroots movement for peace and communal harmony in the region comprised of seven states of the Indian Union of states.
 The aim is to build a network of individuals, organisations, agencies, departments and institutions willing to work for peace and harmony among all peoples.

 Upholding the Principles of Conflict Transformation

-With over 32 different militant groups formed on ethnic affiliations and amongst the 240 odd different ethnic communities inhabiting the Northeast region of India, it is but normal to generate much conflict.
-Conflict is a grand reality here and something we have to live with.
-Hence conflict must be transformed through training mediators and negotiators to bring strong sustainable peace processes.
-PCNI is dedicated to train up its constitutent members and other Peace workers in the region.
+With over 32 different militant groups formed on ethnic affiliations and amongst the 240 odd different ethnic communities inhabiting the northeast region of India, it is conflict remains a daily reality.
+Accordingly, conflict must be transformed through training mediators and negotiators to build strong and sustainable peace processes.
+PCNI is dedicated to training its constitutent members and other peace workers in the region.

 Where and with Whom?

 PCNI has already 5 state-level networks in five of the seven states of the northeast.
 It has membership of institutions and movements: